 When it comes to creating real change, Talia also discussed the importance of considering the role that location, hours of operation, pricing and representation play in breaking down barriers and bridging the gap to a brighter future.

 “It’s going to take a number of things to change the conversation,” she said.
 “At some point, it’ll cease to be a big conversation and become something that we just do - like wearing a seatbelt in the car, or a helmet when you ride your bike.
 I think Skylar’s kids, and their kids after them, are going to swim.”

 MEET HYACINTH RUCKER, A GOLDFISH MOM FROM FISHERS, IN

 Unlike Kiara and Talia, Hyacinth is someone who did spend a lot of time swimming as a kid, and vividly remembers walking to the pool near her home with her siblings and cousins in the summer, where they would spend hours swimming from side to side, splashing around and playing pool games.

 “The swimming pool we frequented always had lifeguards,” she recalled.
 My brother and I never took professional lessons—we basically taught ourselves how to swim.
 My sister, who is seven years younger than me, did have the opportunity to take professional lessons.
 I am truly thankful to God that my visits to the pool all those years ended safely.
 It could have gone another way.”

-Although she never took professional swimming lessons, and wasn’t afraid of the water, many of her friends were deathly afraid.
+Although she never took professional swim lessons, and wasn’t afraid of the water, many of her friends were deathly afraid.
 As a parent, Hyacinth didn’t want this to be her sons’ experience.